Online unit clustering in higher dimensions: Lower bound for online Unit Clustering

-\paragraph{Adversary strategy.} At the end of round $i=1,\ldots , \lfloor d/2\rfloor-1$, we compute $\sigma(i+1)$ from $\sigma(i)$ by changing a 0-coordinate to $-1$ or $+1$.
-Note that every point in $S_i$, $i=1,2,\ldots,\lfloor d/2\rfloor$, has $i-1$ perturbed coordinates and $d-i+1$ unperturbed coordinates.
+\paragraph{Adversary strategy.} At the end of round $i=1,\ldots , \lfloor d/2\rfloor-1$, we compute $\sigma(i+1)$ from $\sigma(i)$ by changing a 0-coordinate to $-1$ or $+1$, based on the clusters created by the $\varrho$-competitive online algorithm.
+Note that every point in $S_i$, $i=1,2,\ldots,\lfloor d/2\rfloor$, has $i-1$ perturbed coordinates and $d+1-i$ unperturbed coordinates.
 For all points in $S_i$, all unperturbed coordinates are integers.
 The algorithm covers $S_i$ with at most $\varrho \cdot \opt_i$ clusters.
-Project these clusters to the subspace $\ZZ^{d+1-i}$ corresponding to the unperturbed coordinates.
-We say that a cluster is \begin{itemize}\itemsep -2pt \item \emph{small} if its projection to $\ZZ^{d+1-i}$ contains at most $2^{d-i}/\varrho$ points, and \item \emph{big} otherwise. \end{itemize} Note that we distinguish small and big clusters in round $i$ based on how they cover the set $S_i$ (in particular, a small cluster in round $i$ may become large in another round, or vice versa).
+Let $\pi_i: \RR^d\rightarrow \RR^{d+1-i}$ be the orthogonal projection to the subspace spanned by the $d+1-i$ unperturbed coordinate axes.
+Then every point in $S_1$ and its corresponding perturbations in $S_2,\ldots, S_i$ project to the same point with integer coordinates in $\RR^{d+1-i}$.
+This implies that $\pi_i(S_i)=\pi_i(S_1)\subset \ZZ^{d+1-i}$, and the projection $\pi_i(C)$ of a cluster $C$ contains at most $2^{d+1-i}$ points in $\pi_i(S_i)$, that is, $|\pi_i(C\cap S_i)| \leq 2^{d+1-i}$.
+A cluster $C$ created by the algorithm is called \begin{itemize}\itemsep -2pt \item \emph{small} if $|\pi_i(C\cap S_i)| \leq \frac{2^{d+1-i}}{2\varrho}=\frac{2^{d-i}}{\varrho}$, and \item \emph{big} otherwise. \end{itemize} Note that we distinguish between small and big clusters in round $i$ with respect to the $d+1-i$ unperturbed coordinates; in particular, a small cluster in round $i$ may become large in another round, or vice versa.
+As we shall see, small clusters contain few points and can be ignored for now.
+Big clusters, however, are constrained by the points they contain, and they cannot expand in some of the coordinate directions.
+The adversary will present points in the next round that cannot be added to most of the big clusters, rendering these clusters useless in subsequent rounds.